Can You Wear Headphones While Driving?

 Wearing headphones while driving is an increasingly common practice nationwide.
 Whether it’s listening to music or taking a call, this is a dangerous practice that can distract you from the road and limit your ability to hear what’s going on around you.

-So, can you wear headphones while driving?
+So, is it illegal to wear headphones while driving or can you wear headphones while driving?

-It largely depends on the state in which you reside.
+Driving while wearing headphones or earphones largely depends on the state in which you reside.

 Whether it’s illegal to wear headphones while driving is a mixed picture, some states make wearing earbuds while driving legal, whereas others make it illegal in all circumstances.